emanuelhuber/emanuelhuber.github.io/publications.md

 ---

-Ground penetrating radar (GPR) models of the regolith and water reservoir of an underground dam in the Brazilian semiarid region

 <div class="pub">
 	<h2>Ground penetrating radar (GPR) models of the regolith and water reservoir of an underground dam in the Brazilian semiarid region</h2>